Legal Advice for Subrogation — 24 results

 In a personal injury case, subrogation allows an insurance company to

 Written by attorney Gregory Colburn, over 1 year ago.

 In an ideal world, thevictim of a motor vehicle collisionor other type of accident will have health insurance coverage in addition to their auto insurance policy, which should also include... more

 Written by attorney David Folkenflik, almost 2 years ago.

 All too often, in the course of settling personal injury claims, we are faced with this very common question from clients: "Why do I have to pay back my health insurance company?"

-Written by attorney Joshua Shulman, almost 3 years ago.
+Written by attorney Joshua Shulman, about 3 years ago.

 "Subrogation."
 Wikipedia has a

 which an insurance company tries to recoup expenses for a claim it paid out

 Written by attorney Jonathan Nolley, about 3 years ago.